weakish/docs-en/views/leanengine_plan.md

 | standard-2048 | 2048 MB | 1 Core |
 | standard-4096 | 4096 MB | 1 Core |

-To avoid resources of instances exhausted, it is recommended that:
+To avoid the resources of instances exhausted, it is recommended that:

 - If daily **RAM** average usage exceeds **70%** of resources available (for example, 717 MB in a standard-1024 instance), upgrade to an instance with more RAM.
 - If daily **CPU** average usage exceeds **30%** of resources available (for example, 30% CPU in a standard-1024 instance), add more instances.